Acupuncture and Lung Cancer

 If you would like to read more articles from me on other forms of cancer, feel free to submit a request.
 I do have experience at treating a range of different types of cancers and would like to put this experience out there.

-And if you’d like to support me in my work, perhaps you’d like to Buy Me a Coffee.
+If you’d like to support my work, feel free to Buy Me a Coffee.
 I also accept Lattes.

 Cancer Research UK. http://about-cancer.cancerresearchuk.org/about-cancer/lung-cancer.
 Accessed 15 May 2018